• Home

 rose princes charlene de monaco

 Also this rose has a very long vase life, so it is great to use as a cut flower.
-Most of my roses will wilt after a few days in a vase, but this one can last almost a week, sometimes more, so I’m very impressed.
+Most of my roses will wilt after a few days in a vase, but this one can last almost a week, sometimes more.
+I have to say that I’m very impressed!

 You can see a rose vase life comparison at the end of this post.